Taking Your Time By D.I. Jolly

 “Did you spare a moment at all to see who was driving the car?”

 The man thought desperately, searching his memories.

-“It was, it was, some girl, a woman blonde, blonde I think.”
+“It was, it was, some girl, a woman blonde, blonde I think.
+Right?”

-In that moment Michael who had been quietly standing in the corner had his own flash of memory and everything became clear.
+In that moment Michael, who had stood quietly in the corner of the room, had his own flash of memory and everything became clear.

 “You do remember, that’s good.
 Anything else about her stand out?”

 Again the man searched his mind, but this time came up blank.

 “No?
 Well, let me tell you.
 When you started you car that afternoon she was also pregnant, with a healthy baby boy.
 But that ended after you forgot to check your mirror and reversed into her car.”

 Jerome rose from his seat suddenly furious, grabbed the back of the man chair and dragged him kicking and screaming towards the vat.